 This isn't a big deal.
 It's HUGE.
-While some people are talking at a very high level about the recent release of the Google Cloud Jobs API most have glossed over [read: missed] what this could mean in relation to the standard of candidate experience, Indeed's position as the master of SEO for jobs and LinkedIn's current role as our industry's 600lb gorilla that has no playmates.
-And no, this isn't the same thing as that old Google Job Board discussion - although it's a tiny bit related, if we're being honest.
+While some people are talking at a very high level about the recent release of the Google Jobs API, most have glossed over [read: missed] what this could mean in relation to candidate experience, Indeed's position as the master of SEO for jobs, and LinkedIn's current role as our industry's 600lb gorilla.
+And no, this isn't the same thing as that old Google Job Board discussion - although it's a tiny bit related if we're being honest.

 It's been said for years that Google has, over time, become the first page of our corporate career sites.
 Rightfully so since the majority of job seekers start their online search for employment the same way that they would search for a plumber.
 "Hey Google, show me all the plumbers that are in Dallas, TX."
-The Google search engine of course does what it's best at and returns to us a mix of relevant directories and business pages for local toilet repair services - sometimes even seeming "smart" enough to recommend alternative or more specific search criteria by completing our query before we've even finished typing it or by asking us if we'd like to see a different set of results that are potentially more accurate based on what it thinks we're looking for.
+The Google search engine does what it does best and returns a mix of relevant directories and business pages for local toilet repair services - sometimes even seeming "smart" enough to recommend alternative or more specific search criteria by completing our query before we've even finished typing or by asking us if we'd like to see a different set of results that are potentially more accurate based on what it thinks we're looking for.

 Now just think about that for a moment... (done, yet?)